AbuYusof/Quran-text-to-speech-By-Tajweed-Rules-/README.md

 I recommend using the T2S app on Android, Librera, tts reader, or any app that gives the option to use search and replace rules and RegExp.

-the code License by GNU General Public License is a free, copyleft license for software and other kinds of works.
+this a code License by GNU General Public License is a free, copyleft license for software and other kinds of works.

 It is recommended that this code be imported into the Android application: